 How do you get the facts?
-A starting point is to become familiar with the five W's: Who, What, Where, When, and

-Why, as well as the Resolution sought.
+A starting point is to become familiar with the five W's: Who, What, Where, When, and Why: and the Resolution sought.
 Effective grievance resolution depends on the collection of and presentation of factual information, and using the five W's is a good way to accomplish this.